And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 Because if many social scientists are to be believed, you run a higher risk of having a rocky marriage.

-A recent study in Social Forces, a research journal found that women, even those with a feminist outlook, are happier when their husband is the primary breadwinner.
+A recent study in Social Forces, a research journal, found that women, even those with a feminist outlook, are happier when their husband is the primary breadwinner.

-See, the culture of feminization is starting to fade away, and a return to normalcy is rearing its head.
+This is just, I mean, see, the culture of feminization is starting to fade away and a return to normalcy is rearing its head.

 These things are cyclical.